 If you’re waking up in the morning with lower back pain, even though you’re sleeping on your side, it can ruin your entire day!
 We know exactly how miserable the pain and discomfort can make you feel.

 Here’s the thing… we subject our lower backs to an incredible amount of strain each day by simply by moving around.
 Remember, the entire upper part of your body is supported by this critical part of the spine.
 The daily compression that occurs in the lumbar region (lower back) of the spine must be allowed to “release” when we go to bed.

-Unfortunately, with the wrong mattress your body’s alignment will be imperceptibly skewed and your lower spine is forced to remain a state of tension without you even realising.
+Unfortunately, with the wrong mattress, your body’s alignment will be imperceptibly skewed and your lower spine is forced to remain a state of tension without you even realizing.